goody81/VIBE-CODE-KILLER/README.md

-# System Architecture
+# VIBE-CODE-KILLER

-This document provides a complete overview of the system architecture, including components, interactions, and technologies used.
+This repository contains comprehensive documentation for the Enterprise DevOps/MLOps platform with a Rust backend and a Python bridge, including an LLM oversight agent and monetization strategy.